jaivox/speech/jaivox/README.txt

-Jaivox library and applications (Version 0.5, August 2013)

-See http://www.jaivox.com for detailed documentation and requirements.
+   Jaivox version 0.7 March 2014

-   Copyright 2010-2013 by Bits and Pixels, Inc.
+   Copyright 2010-2014 by Bits and Pixels, Inc.

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.